Tuesday, 23 September 2014

 Cost Accounting

-Cost accounting deals with the identification of the cost of production.
-It analyses the cost of the finished product through various intermediary and final output stages.
-For example, it deals with the cost of the raw material, semi-finished goods and finished goods one-by-one and side-by-side.
-Finished product cost includes other costs also like administrative cost, marketing cost and selling expenses and some other elements like interest and depreciation.
+For example, it deals with the cost of the raw material, semi-finished goods, and finished goods one-by-one and side-by-side.
+Finished product cost includes other costs also, like administrative, marketing costs, and selling expenses, and elements like interest and depreciation.
 So all the required information needs to be kept accurately to determine the cost at each stage.
 This is possible through cost accounting records.

 Financial Accounting